ATA is currently focusing on four lines of research.

 Through our research, we also aim to identify the role of different stakeholders, such as tax administrations, taxpayers, tax advisors and other third parties, in shaping the perception of tax fairness, developing trust-based relations and influencing taxpayer behavior.
 We aim to explore the differences in perceptions and behavior across different groups.

 On the one hand, new technologies (data mining, blockchain, internet of things, etc.) provide opportunities for the tax administration in terms of efficiency, as a means of better enforcement of tax obligations.
 This increased efficiency can help businesses to have more confidence in a well-organized government, to reduce the administrative burden, to increase transparency and to improve compliance.
-However, privacy considerations and, more generally, the legal protection of the taxpayer must also be taken into account.
+But, privacy considerations and, more generally, the legal protection of the taxpayer must also be taken into account.

 The regulatory framework must be adapted to this evolution in order to continue to meet the requirements of equality, ability to pay and efficiency.
 This is a challenge as value creation in the digital economy is less linked to physical presence than to intangible assets inherent in digitization (intellectual property rights, artificial intelligence).